Onega Ulanova: Career

 Within its first two years of operation, LA NPDT and Ulanova achieved regional recognition.
 In 2018, the private economic development organization BRF honored Ulanova, Dolgan, and LA NPDT by highlighting the company through their Entrepreneurial Accelerator Program as one of the top 10 startups of the year in Northern Louisiana.
 Also in 2018, the Shreveport Chamber of Commerce recognized LA NPDT, as well as Dolgan and Ulanova, with a Minority Business Opportunity Award for Emerging Business of the Year.
-In 2020, Ulanova was named by the Shreveport-Bossier Chambers of Congress as one of their 40 entrepreneurs under 40 years of age.
+In 2019, Ulanova and Dolgan co-organized the non-profit business conference Tech to Market, an initiative which brought entrepreneurs from throughout the state of Louisiana together for a pair of events; Ulanova subsequently expanded the venture into an online community focused on matchmaking startups with funding and growth opportunities.
+In 2020, Ulanova was named by the Shreveport-Bossier Chambers of Congress as one of their 40 entrepreneurs under 40 years of age, and was identified by SGA Talent as one of the foremost female leaders in America's top engineering and design firms.
 Also in 2020, LA NPDT was recognized on the Inc. Magazine 5000 list of fastest-growing American companies of the year, achieving 384% year-on-year growth, the top rank in the Shreveport-Bossier area, and the 12th-highest ranking for the state of Louisiana.
 In 2021, the company expanded by moving office operations to Miami, while adding capacity to the Shreveport-Bossier operation to focus on prototyping and manufacturing.
+By 2022, consumer products designed by the company were being sold nationwide in mass-market retailers including Walmart and Target, while select products manufactured directly by the company, including the Leia menstrual cup brand, began mass-market retail sale in 2023.

-In addition to her work with LA NPDT, Ulanova has established other companies, including the oil and gas marketing services firm OKGlobal (founded in 2019), and the Kazakhstan-based film and video production talent marketplace Assist.Video (founded in 2020).
-She joined the National Small Business Association's Leadership Council in 2020, as well as the board of directors of the Retail Design Institute's Atlanta chapter in 2022.
+In addition to her work with LA NPDT, Ulanova has established other companies, including the oil and gas marketing services firm OKGlobal (founded in 2019), the startup assistance organization Tech to Market (founded in 2019), and the Kazakhstan-based film and video production talent marketplace Assist.Video (founded in 2020).
+In 2023, Ulanova and Dolgan co-founded QMS2Go, an AI software services provider for quality managers in the manufacturing industry; in 2024, QMS2Go was awarded a $25,000 equity investment by Opportunity Hub and Greater New Orleans Inc.'s Climate Tech Bootcamp.
+Ulanova joined the National Small Business Association's Leadership Council in 2020, as well as the board of directors of the Retail Design Institute's Atlanta-Southeast chapter in 2022.

 Personal life

 Ulanova and her husband Konstantin Dolgan reside in Bossier City, Louisiana.
+She is a triathlete.